 In the meantime, election offices of Gulmi and Nawalparasi have said that all the preparations for the elections have been completed.
 The offices have said that they have already provided appointment letters to election officials and deployed them to their respective polling booths.
 Ballot papers for both the first-past-the-post and the proportional representation seats have already been dispatched to the polling booths, according to the offices.
 The election officials have already been heading for the polling booths or have been receiving their remuneration before heading for their respective polling centres.
 The officials deployed for the remote villages of the district have already started leaving for their respective polling stations along with security personnel.
-The election office has said that the voter identity cards would be distributed from the polling centres.
-Special arrangements have been made for disabled, women at the polling booths.
+The election office has said that the voter identity cards would be distributed from the polling booths.
 The district security agencies have claimed that they have made tight security arrangements for the polling day.